openid/OpenYOLO-Spec/android/delete.md

 In order to make a delete request, the client creates a delete request message (specified in [SECTION](#delete-request-message)) and encodes it to its binary protocol buffer form.
 An activity Intent is then created to send this to the credential provider.
-The delete request message _must_ be added to the activity Intent using an extra, named "org.openyolo.credential.delete.request".
+The delete request message MUST be added to the activity Intent using an extra, named "org.openyolo.credential.delete.request".

 An example delete request could be constructed as follows: